pa-digital/dft-dtro-api-docs/docs/data-model-user-guide/_sources/a_tour_of_the_data_model.rst.txt

 The ``directedLinear`` object has one mandatory attribute:

 * The ``directedLineString`` attribute specialisation is used for specifying regulations for turning movements or directional regulations.
 The mandatory ``directedLineString`` attribute is a free text field holding the WKT-coded representation of vertices forming a polyline.
 In this case, the sequence of vertices defined is considered to be significant, the first vertex being considered the start of the directedLineString; and the last vertex being considered the end of the ``directedLineString``.
 Intermediate additional vertices can be added if they are considered to clarify routing through the road network, between the start and the end.
 By default, two coordinate values per vertex are used, however and optional third attribute can be defined in instances where the vertical separation of roads and regulations need to be defined.
+For the ``directedLineString`` attribute, only the use of WKT ``LINESTRING`` is permitted.

 :numref:`fig29` provides the UML representation of ``diversionType`` object.